-The ProtoSound® battery (located inside the cab body), is a special NiCad 7-cell, 8.4v battery - NOT the 6-cell, 7.2v battery found in most convenience stores.
+The ProtoSound® battery (located in the tender body, is a special NiCad 7-cell, 8.4v battery - NOT the 6-cell, 7.2v battery found in most convenience stores.
 The 6-cell NiCad is NOT recommended for use with ProtoSound® applications.
 The battery is continually charged from the track when power is applied and should last for up to five years.
-In addition, the NiCad battery is a dry battery and should not leak or cause any damage to your locomotive during its lifetime.
+In addition, the NiCad battery is a dry battery and should not leak or cause any damage to your locomotive during its lifetiem.